Paths & Cycles

 Dijkstra's Shortest Path

 Dijkstra's algorithm finds the shortest path between two vertices in a weighted graph.
-Watch it explore outward from the source, always choosing the closest unvisited vertex!
+It greedily expands from the source, always processing the closest unvisited vertex.
+Select source and target vertices, then run the algorithm to watch it explore.

 Source